 I hope you enjoy these quotes.
-Leave a comment at the bottom, telling me which quote is your favorite!
+Leave a comment at the bottom, telling me which section is your favorite!

 Encouraging Homeschool Quotes

 If you ever feel discouraged on your home education journey, you should know you’re not alone.
-However, there are many wonderful things about homeschooling that can encourage you as you’ll see in the quotes below.
+However, many beautiful things about homeschooling can encourage you, as you’ll see in the quotes below.

-Homeschoolers disprove the common idea that parents and siblings cannot be good friends. – Rebbecca Devitt, Why on Earth Homeschool.
+Homeschoolers disprove the common idea that parents and siblings cannot be good friends. – Rebbecca Devitt

 Most people think you have to give up so much to homeschool…in reality, you gain so much more! – SimplyLivingforHim.com